cyber-dojo-retired/exercises-chooser/Roman_Numerals/readme.txt

 You cannot write numerals like IM for 999.
-Wikipedia states "Modern Roman numerals are written by expressing each digit separately starting with the leftmost digit and skipping any digit with a value of zero."
+Wikipedia states "Modern Roman numerals are written by expressing each arabic digit separately, starting with the leftmost digit, and skipping any digit with a value of zero."
 For example:

 1990 -> "MCMXC"  (1000 -> "M"  + 900 -> "CM" + 90 -> "XC")